musurca/IKE/README.md

 * keeps track of turn order and length, and stops the scenario automatically when a player’s turn is over.
 * provides a summary of any losses sustained or messages received during the last turn.
 * adds an (optional) Setup Phase, allowing players to configure loadouts, missions, and orders before the game begins.
-* supports either Unlimited Orders (traditional CMO play) or Limited Orders to simulate command delay and friction.
+* uses Limited Order play to simulate command delay and friction.
 * provides password protection for each player’s turn.
 * allows players to either use the scenario’s recommended PBEM settings, or customize them at game start.
 * maintains a consistent random seed, to discourage replaying turns for more advantageous results.